Trillium kurabayashii: Description

 Trillium kurabayashii is a perennial herbaceous plant that persists by means of an underground rhizome.
 Like all trilliums, it has a whorl of three bracts (leaves) and a single trimerous flower with 3 sepals, 3 petals, two whorls of 3 stamens each, and 3 carpels fused into a single ovary with 3 stigmas.
-Since its flower has no stalk, T. kurabayashii belongs to subgenus Sessilium, the sessile-flowered trilliums.
+Since its flower has no stalk, it belongs to subgenus Sessilia, the sessile-flowered trilliums.

 Scape erect, 28–44 cm long, usually 2.3–2.5 times as long as the bracts.
 Bracts sessile, ovate or widely ovate, 11–18 cm long, dark green, with tips generally slightly acuminate.
 Sepals lanceolate, 42–70 mm long, diverging, greenish or basally purple.
 Petals oblanceolate, 65–105 mm long, usually 3.3–4.6 times longer than wide, erect, dark purple (variously referred to as maroon-red, red-purple, purple-red, or lurid purple), underside usually duller than the top.
 Stamens erect, 16–25 mm long; filaments short, dark purple; anther sacs introrse, 14–21 mm long, with yellow pollen; connectives prolonged up to 0.5 mm.
 Carpels approximately 4/5 as tall or equal to the stamens; ovary ovoid, 9–13 mm tall, dark purple, a rounded hexagon in cross section; stigmas coarsely subulate, 6–8 mm long, erect, dark purple.
 Flowers have a spicy or musty odor at anthesis, sometimes becoming fetid with age.
 Fruit dark reddish purple, ovoid to ellipsoid, weakly angled, 20–50 mm, fleshy.

 Trillium kurabayashii has one of the largest flowers of any sessile-flowered trillium.
 Petals up to 140 mm long have been recorded.